OpenSILEX/docs-community-dev/docs/webService.md

     }
 }
 ```
-You can then use the constraint validator such as the built in constraints by using `@URL`.
+You can then use your custom constraint validator such as the [built in constraints](https://beanvalidation.org/2.0/spec/#builtinconstraints) by using `@URL`.

+For more examples see the others custom constraints validators of the web services in the packages `service.resources.validation.validators` and `service.resources.validation.interfaces`.